-We expect to begin our audit on August 09, 2023 and to issue our report no later than December 31, 2023.
+We expect to begin our audit on August 09, 2023, and to issue our report no later than December 31, 2023.
 Glen Kearns is the engagement partner and is responsible for supervising the engagement and signing the reports or authorizing another individual to sign them.

 Our fees for these services will be based on the value of the services rendered, plus out-of-pocket expenses.
-We estimate that our fees for these services, including out-of-pocket costs (such as report reproduction, word processing, postage, travel, copies, telephone, etc.), will be \$14,500 for financial audit, services and between \$4,000 - \$5,000 for federal compliance audit services.
+We estimate that our fees for these services, including out-of-pocket costs (such as report reproduction, typing, postage, copies, or travel), will be \$7,500.
 The fee estimate is based on anticipated cooperation from your personnel and the assumption that unexpected circumstances will not be encountered during the audit.
 If significant additional time is necessary, we will discuss it with you and arrive at a new fee estimate.

 Our invoices for these fees will be rendered each month as work progresses and are payable upon presentation.
 In accordance with our firm policies, work may be suspended if your account becomes 30 days or more overdue and will not be resumed until your account is paid in full.
 If we elect to terminate our services for nonpayment, our engagement will be deemed to have been completed upon written notification of termination, even if we have not completed our report.
 You will be obligated to compensate us for all time expended and to reimburse us for all out-of-pocket expenditures through the date of termination.